rust-lang/book/src/ch19-03-pattern-syntax.md

 ### Matching Named Variables

 Named variables are irrefutable patterns that match any value, and we’ve used them many times in the book.
-However, there is a complication when you use named variables in `match` expressions.
-Because `match` starts a new scope, variables declared as part of a pattern inside the `match` expression will shadow those with the same name outside the `match` construct, as is the case with all variables.
+However, there is a complication when you use named variables in `match`, `if let`, or `while let` expressions.
+Because each of these kinds of expression starts a new scope, variables declared as part of a pattern inside the expression will shadow those with the same name outside, as is the case with all variables.
 In Listing 19-11, we declare a variable named `x` with the value `Some(5)` and a variable `y` with the value `10`.
 We then create a `match` expression on the value `x`.
 Look at the patterns in the match arms and `println!` at the end, and try to figure out what the code will print before running this code or reading further.

 <Listing number="19-11" file-name="src/main.rs" caption="A `match` expression with an arm that introduces a new variable which shadows an existing variable `y`">